-Leo Frederick Gill was born in 1890, son of Frederick Gill and Maggie.
+Leo Frederick Gill was born in 1890, son of Frederick and Maggie Gill.
 In 1916 he married Ethel Elizabeth Dalton at Sydney.
 He died at Katoomba on 12 September 1973, aged 83 years.
 Ethel Glll died on 14 April 1960.

 Occupation & interests

-In the interwar years many Glebe Labor Party members were Catholic, anti-Communist, strongly conservative and were likely to belong to a moderate union.
-The accusations by Gill against the administration of Glebe indicates a culture of petty corruption that pervaded Council between 1926 and 1929.
+In the interwar years, many Glebe Labor Party members were Catholic, anti-Communist, strongly conservative and were likely to belong to a moderate union.
+The accusations by Gill against the administration of Glebe Council indicates a culture of petty corruption that pervaded council between 1926 and 1929.
 Perhaps looking after your mates was part of working class culture, and various forms of corruption were excused in this way.

 Local government service